Organizational culture: How does it affect a business acquisition

 Conduct a culture audit

-That’s why she recommends conducting a thorough culture audit of both companies as part of the pre-acquisition assessment process.
-Because it can be difficult to identify and evaluate your own culture objectively, she advises having a neutral third party conduct the audit.
+That is why it’s recommended that a thorough culture audit of both companies be conducted as part of the pre-acquisition assessment process.
+Because it can be difficult to identify and evaluate your own culture objectively, it is advisable to have a neutral third party conduct the audit.

 How to align business cultures